 Service projects are ongoing at TPS

 Classroom community service projects have served local and international organizations, including the Nationalities Services Center, Reach Out and Read, and Heifer International.
 At the Schuylkill Center, students help maintain trails, remove invasive species, and water plants.
-The Student Council organizes fund raisers for a variety of worthy causes, local, national, and international.
+The Student Council, made up of children in grades 1-8, organizes fund raisers for a variety of worthy causes.
 Middle School research projects include service components.

 Our Parent Association organizes community service projects to meet expressed needs of social service agencies, including the Bethesda Project, Project HOME, and Trinity WinterShelter.
 Our students make sandwiches each week for the residents of My Brother’s House, a shelter at 15th & South Streets.
 Almost the entire school community participates in the school's Martin Luther King, Jr. Day of Service, preparing sandwiches and desserts for more than 600 residents of local shelters.